B.Sc. Mass Communication

 Direct Entry Requirements

-To be eligible, an applicant is required to have one of the following qualifications:
+In addition to ‘O’ level requirements, candidates must have one of the following qualifications:

-3. NCE with merit in a relevant discipline
+• NCE with merit in a relevant discipline.

 Inter-university Transfer Requirements